 The solution to that problem, and an even safer way to use a telescope to observe the Sun, is rear-screen projection.

-"Build a Sun Funnel for Group Viewing of the Great American Solar Eclipse of August 21, 2017" is a step-by-step illustrated guide to constructing a simple, inexpensive rear-screen-projection device that enables multiple people to observe an optically projected image of the Sun simultaneously and safely.
-The document is intended for knowledgeable amateur and professional astronomers who know how to operate a telescope for solar observing.
+"Build a Sun Funnel for Group Viewing of Solar Eclipses & Other Fascinating Solar Phenomena" is a step-by-step illustrated guide to constructing a simple, inexpensive rear-screen-projection device that enables multiple people to observe an optically projected image of the Sun simultaneously and safely.
+The document, available as a PDF on our Downloads page, is intended for knowledgeable amateur and professional astronomers who know how to operate a telescope for solar observing.

 The Sunspotter & Solarscope

-A similar but less expensive alternative is the Solarscope, which comes in several versions (some made of wood, like the Sunspotter, and some made of cardboard) priced from a little over $100 to a little less than $300.
+A similar but less expensive alternative is the Solarscope, which comes in several versions (some made of wood, like the Sunspotter, and some made of cardboard) priced around $200.

-If your school or organization is planning to hold an eclipse-watching event for students or the public on August 21, 2017, a Sunspotter or Solarscope is worth considering.
+If your school or organization is planning to hold an eclipse-watching event for students or the public, a Sunspotter or Solarscope is worth considering.

-A less expensive device of similar design is available in kit form: the Solar Projector from Astromedia in the United Kingdom.
-It costs only $25 or so, but it requires assembly by someone who's handy with tape, glue, and sharp knives and willing to follow the 34-step instructions (available as a 6-page PDF).
+A less expensive device of similar design is available in kit form: the Solar Projector made by AstroMedia in Germany.
+It costs only $30 or so, but it requires assembly by someone who's handy with tape, glue, and sharp knives and prepared to follow the 34-step instructions (available as a 6-page PDF).